raspberrypilearning/naughty-and-nice/en/step_5.md

 --- /hint --- --- /hints ---

 - Now you need to merge the two sets of tweets into a single list, so the ones you have just collected from the stream and the ones stored in the file are combined.
-This is easy to do in Python, as you can simply add them together.
+As you've seen earlier, this is easy in Python, as you can simply add them together.

 ```python
 all_tweets = old_tweets + tweets